Godrigos/cramb/README.md

 # cramb
 CIPRES API - MrBayes Submission Client

-__The project is still under development and is not functional yet.__

 cramb is a [Python 3](https://www.python.org) application with a GUI built using Tkinter.
 It is intended to ease the process of sending a Nexus